-1. Contact details
+1. Contact information

-The data controller for data processing is:
+The data controller responsible for data processing is:

 Alte Jonastrasse 24